Basic Toolbar

 View source

-<div focusgroup="toolbar inline no-memory"
+<div focusgroup="toolbar nomemory"

-aria-label="Entry point demo">
+aria-label="Entry point demo" class="toolbar-horizontal">

 <button type="button">First</button>